togrupe/dlive-midi-tools/README.md

 An example excel file named: **dLiveChannelList.xls** can be found in the root folder.

-The following colors are allowed: blue, red, light blue, magenta, green, yellow, black, white
+The following colors are allowed: blue, red, light blue, purple, green, yellow, black, white

 ## Settings on the dlive console
 The Midi Channel setting on dlive under Utils/Shows -> Control -> Midi has to be: 1 to 5